mortal1/segment_tree/segment_tree/notes.md

 - I found out I could merge _update and _query really easily if I don't care about constant factor performance
     - It's even easier if I care very very little about performance and push every time I enter a node
 - "lift" can be used to turn semigroups into monoids.
 But lifting transfer operations is much harder.
-I can define a "kernal" of the transfer (value*interval for a sum-set tree) then it's lift(snd)(q, lift1(kernal)(u, istart, iend))
+I can define a "kernel" of the transfer (value*interval for a sum-set tree) then it's lift(snd)(q, lift1(kernal)(u, istart, iend))
+- Only Commutative trees deal with the problem of redundant information in a segment, and needing to update both the query and the update values.
+Since normal trees push frequently, they can just put updates into the update values and let it shift to the query values by the time it's used.
+- in multidimenionsal segtrees, I need to update every path from the root to the node being upgraded, so that every affected sub/super/overlapping segment can access the information of the update somewhere.

 # Interesting segment trees